thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Router.desc.md

 It also provides a fast method of creating client-side routing as well as the associated presentation views.

 It simplifies client-side routing.
-There's no need to send a request to a server to load an entire page or component, unlike Angular which needs to send requests for any and all template files.
+There's no need to send a request to a server to load an entire page or component.
+This is unlike Angular, which needs to send requests for any and all template files.

 The nesting of the URL will match the nesting of React Route components.
 You can also load multiple named components from a single route (e.g. an admin navbar and aside vs a regular user navbar and aside).